carvel-dev/imgpkg/docs/basic-workflow.md

 ## Next steps

-In this workflow we show how to publish and then download a bundle to distribute Kubernetes application.
-Next, follow [Air-gapped workflow](air-gapped-workflow.md) to see how we can use `imgpkg copy` command to copy bundle between registries.
+In this workflow we saw how to publish and download a bundle to distribute a Kubernetes application.
+Next, follow the [Air-gapped workflow](air-gapped-workflow.md) to see how we can use the `imgpkg copy` command to copy a bundle between registries.